QubesOS/qubes-doc/developer/debugging/mount-lvm-image.md

 # How to mount LVM image

-You want to read your LVM image (ex: you did some errors and can't start the VM, expept dom0).
+You want to read your LVM image (e.g., there is a problem where you can't start any VMs except dom0).

 1: make the image available for qubesdb.
 From dom0 terminal: